 BTCbear is a cryptocurrency exchange headquartered in Estonia.
 Estonia is actually the only country in the Baltics that has cryptocurrency exchanges.
-But there are more than one: BTCbear, Jubiter and Crex24 all come from Estonia.
+But there are more than one: P2PB2B, CoinMetro, B2BX, STEX.com, Coinsbit, Bitnordex, Kriptomat, Jubiter and Crex24 are all registered in Estonia.

-The exchange launched during Q3 2015.
-This exchange is not for people who want to trade the smaller coins (Woodcoin, SuperNET Coin, Tokenstars Coin, Origami Network Token, Yashcoin, or any coin with a similar market capitalization to those).
+The exchange launched in London on 10 August 2015.
+The main founder was a person named Morteza Rezaei.
+This exchange is not for people who want to trade the smaller coins.
 So, if you seek any of those, you’ll have to choose another exchange.

 BTCbear does not forbid US-investors from trading on its exchange.
 Regardless, all US-investors should always do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may not be able to trade at one or several exchanges that could be the best cryptocurrency exchange site for them.